smxi/acxi/README.txt

 --------------------------------------------------------------------------------
 TEST ACTIONS:

-Using the --test option allows you to see what acxi would have done for synching, tagging, and checksum creation actions, without actually running those.
+Using the --test option allows you to see what acxi would have done for syncing, tagging, and checksum creation actions, without actually running those.

 --------------------------------------------------------------------------------
 SYNCING: